Starting a new health-related business

 As part of this assessment service, Council reviews your plans to make sure that proposed buildings and works comply with the relevant health regulations and guidelines.
 You will also receive advice and assistance in setting up your health-related business.

-It is your responsibility to apply for any necessary planning permits or building permits before you can commence works on your new business.
-For example, if you want to operate your health business from home you need to follow Council's guidelines for working from home (DOC 214Kb) and you may need permits if you intend to renovate or extend the building.
+For example, if you want to operate your health business from home you need to follow Council's guidelines for working from home (DOC 220Kb) and you may need permits if you intend to renovate or extend the building.

 How to submit your plans for assessment